Real Estate in Portugal

 If you have not spent a lot of time in Portugal, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "I am renting an apartment.
 It was difficult at first because a number of realtors didn't show an interest in helping me.
 When I found the right realtor, it went fairly easily.
 The biggest issue was having to pay for an entire years rent due to having no family in Portugal.
-There is also a scarcity of rental properties that are long term rentals," remarked one foreigner who made the move to Cascais.
+There is also a scarcity of rental properties that are long term rentals," said one expat who made the move to Cascais.

 What do I need to know when buying property in Portugal?